ikremniou/7z-assembly/readme.md

 #### `GetHashers(IHashers** hashers)`

+1. `hashers` - the plugin should set this argument with the object implementing `IHashers` - the collection of hashers available in plugin.
+If will be queried on demand.

 This function returns the object behind the `IHashers` interface.
 This interface is used to enumerate `IHasher` instances.
 The following 3 functions must be defined in order to implement `IHashers`:
 1. `HashersImpl::CreateHasher(UInt32 index, IHasher** hasher) noexcept` - creates hasher with specified `index`.
 2. `HashersImpl::GetHasherProp(UInt32 codecIndex, PROPID propID, PROPVARIANT* value) noexcept` - gets metadata about the Hasher using its index(`codecIndex`) and metadata property id(`propID`).
 3. `HashersImpl::GetNumHashers() noexcept` - returns the number of Hashers supported by the plugin.

+> The methods implementation is optional.
+If none of your handler supports hashing there is no reason to implement it.

 #### `GetHandlerProperty(PROPID propID, PROPVARIANT* value)`

-This function returns the metadata about Handlers(TBA).
-The following properties can be queried:
+1. `propID` - represents the ID of the property to retrieve.
+It can be one of the following values:

-1.  *kName* - expects the name of the Handler as VT_BSTR
+    - *`kName`* - expects the name of the Handler as VT_BSTR
-2.  *kClassID* - expects the class id of Handler as VT_BSTR binary GUID
+    - *`kClassID`* - expects the class id of Handler as VT_BSTR binary GUID
-3.  *kExtension* - TBA
-4.  *kAddExtension* - TBA
-5.  *kUpdate* - TBA
+    - *`kExtension`* - expect the extension as VT_BSTR, that will be associated with the Handler.
+    - *`kAddExtension`* - allows to specify additional extensions supported by the Handler, separated by space symbol(` `)
+    - *`kUpdate`* - return variant bool `true` if it is possible to update the archive, otherwise `false`;
-6.  *kKeepName* - TBA
+    - *`kKeepName`* - TBA
-7.  *kSignature* - if archive has a [signature](https://en.wikipedia.org/wiki/List_of_file_signatures), it will be verified by the plugin host before invoking plugins logic.
-The VT_BSTR is expected in return.
+    - *`kSignature`* - if archive has a [signature](https://en.wikipedia.org/wiki/List_of_file_signatures), it will be verified by the plugin host before invoking plugins logic.
+The binary VT_BSTR is expected in return.
-8.  *kkMultiSignature* - expects VT_BSTR.
-First byte should be the length of the sub-signature, then signature with specified length follows the first byte, and so on.
+    - *`kkMultiSignature`* - if archive has multiple signatures it expects VT_BSTR here.
+First byte should be the length of the sub-signature, then signature with specified length follows, and so on.
+    - *`kSignatureOffset`* - The offset of the file signature in bytes.
-9.  *kSignatureOffset* - TBA
+    - *`kAltStreams`* - TBA
-10. *kAltStreams* - TBA
+    - *`kNtSecure`* - TBA
+    - *`kFlags`* - Flags that define the capabilities that are implemented by the handler. **TBA**
-11. *kNtSecure* - TBA
+    - *`kTimeFlags`* - TBA
+2. `value` - represents the property value to set.

+This function returns the metadata about Handlers - the actual implementation of the compression algorithms.

+#### `SetLargePageMode()`
+Called to notify if [Large Page Mode](https://learn.microsoft.com/en-us/windows/win32/memory/large-page-support) is enabled.
+Can be enabled by the CLI option, or special WinAPI call from plugin host.

+> This method is optional to implement.

+#### `SetCaseSensitive(Int32 caseSensitive)`

+1. `caseSensitive` - the 'bool' argument specifies whether case sensitivity is enabled.
+If it equals `0` then it is `false`, otherwise it is `true`.

+Adjusts the [Case Sensitivity](https://learn.microsoft.com/en-us/windows/wsl/case-sensitivity).
+It looks like can only be set from the CLI option.
+Method will be ignored if CLI option is not set.

+> This method is optional to implement

+#### `SetCodecs(ICompressCodecsInfo* compressCodecsInfo)`

+1. `compressCodecsInfo` - the interface to the compression codecs implemented by 7-zip.

+Plugin host calls this method to set compression codecs for the plugin.
+This allows using build-in [In-Place](#in-place-plugins) compression algorithms.

+> The method is optional to implement

+#### `CreateDecoder(UInt32 index, const GUID* iid, void** outObject)`

-12. *kFlags* - TBA
+TBA

+> The method is optional if you developing plugin for File Manager

+#### `CreateEncoder(UInt32 index, const GUID* iid, void** outObject);`

-13. *kTimeFlags* - TBA
+TBA

+> The method is optional if you developing plugin for File Manager